hwisoo/beep-boop/README.md

 ## Description

-####_a web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number with the following exceptions:
+#### _A web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number with the following exceptions:
   * Numbers that contain a 0 are replaced (all digits) with "Beep!"
   * Numbers that contain a 1 are replaced (all digits) with "Boop!"
   * Numbers divisible by 3 are replaced with "I'm sorry, Dave.
 I'm afraid I can't do that."